Next steps

 • Move work to a safer display path

-If the device still runs but the built-in panel is no longer safe to trust, the workflow comes first.
+If the device still runs but the built-in panel is no longer safe to trust, safer access comes first.

-If you still cannot tell what changed on the display, go back to the symptoms hub before you choose a workflow.
+If you still cannot tell what changed on the display, go back to the symptom guides before choosing a next-step path.

 Keep working

-Use a damaged laptop with an external monitor
+Use a laptop with a broken screen on an external monitor

-Use this when the computer still runs but the built-in panel is too damaged to work from safely.
+Start here when the laptop still runs but the built-in display is too broken, dark, lined, or unstable to trust.

 This keeps access, backup, and evidence capture possible without pushing the damaged panel harder than needed.